zavocc/shpkg/README.md

 * unzip (for dealing with zip tarballs)

 # Installation
-once you have dependencies installed [download](https://raw.githubusercontent.com/shpkg/shpkg/master/shpkg) the `shpkg` script
+once you have dependencies installed [download](https://raw.githubusercontent.com/shpkg/shpkg/master/shpkg) the `shpkg` script, you can install it by simply placing it into `/usr/local/bin` or `$PREFIX/bin` (for termux)

-place the script somewhere else, usually in `/usr/local/bin`

 # Package Installation
 Before installing packages with `shpkg`, make sure you have build scripts placed in: